 Keep up to date with news from Cambridge and its schools around the world.

-A teacher from Malang in Indonesia has won a keynote speaker competition sponsored by Cambridge International Examinations.
+A teacher from Malang in Indonesia has won a keynote speaker competition sponsored by Cambridge Assessment International Education.

 Noverita Wahyuningsih teaches English to students of mechanical engineering at the State Polytechnic of Malang.
 Her winning paper was titled Fostering Critical and Creative Thinking Skills in a CLIL Setting: 21 Ways.